AIE-Seattle-Prog/raygame/readme.md

 # raygame - sample project

-This is a sample C++ project setup with [raylib][raylib] for Visual Studio 2019.
+This is a sample C++ project setup with [raylib][raylib] for **Visual Studio 2022**.
 Raylib is a simple game programming framework that is designed to be friendly to beginners.
 It is created by [Ramon Santamaria (@raysan5)][raysan].

-This version is compatible with any documentation referring to Raylib 3.0.
+This version is compatible with any documentation referring to Raylib 5.0.

 It is primarily intended for use by students in the Game Programming course at the Seattle Campus of the Academy of Interactive Entertainment.